improve-ai/swift-ranker/README.md

 TODO

-## Immediate Decisions
+## Dummy Models

-TODO
+Sometimes you'll need to be able to make immediate decisions without waiting for the model to load.
+In this case, use a dummy model.

 ```
+tracker = new DecisionTracker(trackUrl)
-model = new DecisionModel("themes") # create an empty model
+model = new DecisionModel("themes") # create a dummy model with the correct model name so decisions can still be tracked
-model.tracker = foo
+model.tracker = tracker

 DecisionModel.loadAsync() {
  # replace the empty model
- model.tracker = foo
- model = model
+ model = loadedModel
+ model.tracker = tracker
 }
 ```
-By default, an empty model will simply return the first variant.
-If you would like Improve to explore different variants during the initial bootstrap phase, you may simply shuffle the variants before passing them to the model and a random one will be chosen.
+By default, a dummy model will simply return the first variant.
+It will act as a placeholder until the actual model is loaded and if it is used, the decisions will still be tracked and learning will continue.

  ## Ranking and Scoring